 Lake Wanaka from Rocky Mountain Peak

 Queenstown is of course a main attraction for visitors to New Zealand, and Lake Wakatipu provides plenty of entertainment and world-class vistas.
-Lake Wakitipu is dog-legged with Glenorchy at the North-Western end, Queenstown in the middle and Kingston to the South.
+Lake Wakitipu is dog-legged with Glenorchy at the North-Western end, Queenstown in the middle, and Kingston to the South.
 From Queenstown, the views across the lake towards the snow-capped Remarkables Mountain Range are unforgettable.
 During your visit be sure to ask a local (maybe your Active Adventures guide...!) to tell you the Maori legend of Lake Wakatipu, it involves a Giant, a Maori princess, and an angry mob!
-We'll leave the rest to you to discover!
+We'll leave the rest for you to discover!

 Lake Wakatipu and the Remarkables Mountains from Ben Lomond peak above Queenstown